 Those volunteers and others spent countless hours on fundraising for a sprinkler and alarm system which needed to be installed before December 21, 2010 in order for Hundred Nights to open for its second season.
 On that night, a Homeless Memorial Candlelight Vigil was held, one of many throughout the USA, as well as a ribbon-cutting and opening ceremony for the Shelter.
 Fifteen minutes prior to the start of the vigil, Hundred Nights received word from the Keene Fire Chief that the inspection of the sprinkler and alarm system was complete, and that the shelter could open for the season.

-The Open Doors Resource Center opened in 2010 as a means to provide a hospitable space with some amenities during the day.
-It is open to everyone—not only the homeless—and in addition to a cup of coffee or water, people can access a phone or computer to check job postings or stay connected with family and friends.
-AIDS testing is regularly offered on site.
+The Open Doors Resource Center opened as a means to provide a hospitable space with some amenities during the day.
+It is open to any displaced person, not only those experiencing homelessness, and in addition to a beverage or snack, people can access a phone, fax or computer to check job postings or stay connected with family and friends.
 There is a washing machine and dryer available for use on an advanced sign up basis.
-There is often food donated by The Community Kitchen to eat at lunchtime or take along.
-A “tailgate dinner” is served every Saturday night by several different church groups in a rotation, and an open mike with music, poetry and dance is held on Sunday evenings from 5pm to 8 pm.
-Our address is available for use as a mail-drop location for anyone who needs it.
-This affords our guests a physical address for listing on ID applications, employment applications, etc. .
+There is always food donated by volunteers or The Community Kitchen to eat at breakfast and lunchtime.
+A “tailgate dinner” is served every Saturday and Sunday night by several different church and civic groups in a rotation.
+The Hundred Nights address is available for use as a mail-drop location for anyone who needs it.
+This affords our guests a physical address for listing on ID applications, employment applications, etc. We have created a fund to pay for ID’s and birth certificates for those in need, as it is not possible to get a job or vote without an ID.
+The Resource Center provides as much case management as possible with our small staff and volunteers, and are available to work on referrals, and application/appointment assistance any weekday.
 We work with various groups who provide services to homeless vets.
-We have had the services of a nutritionist who provides a presentation on healthy eating habits, and a retired schoolteacher has offered his help with preparation for the General Education Diploma.
-A local educator has just begun volunteering to start a free library shelf and a twice-weekly program to read to children.
-Planning is underway to hold a Tell Your Story workshop with photography, drawing, and writing.
+Over the last few years we have developed afternoon programs in subjects ranging from anger management and resume building to Cribbage and Scrabble tournaments, to encourage people to broaden their horizons.
+For many, there is no place else to go.